Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 og_image: '/static/images/getting-started-with-go-aws-lambda/go-aws-lambda_hero--1200x600.png'
 ---

-Severless functions, or Functions as a Service (FaaS), are functions deployed individually and executed on a server managed by a cloud provider.
+Serverless functions, or Functions as a Service (FaaS), are functions deployed individually and executed on a server managed by a cloud provider.
 They're part of a broader model called _serverless architecture_ or _serverless computing_ and can offer significant benefits in certain scenarios.

 I recently used a serverless function to process a lead form submission for a marketing site.
 For this common task, I would usually create a VPS (virtual private server) to host the marketing site and handle the form submission in the same VPS on the backend.
 But spooling up a dedicated VPS for a simple marketing site, which is mostly static, is wasteful.
 It's the type of site that could easily be deployed statically, using something like a CDN.
 It's an ideal scenario for serverless functions.

 There are several benefits to the serverless model applicable in this scenario.
 One of the biggest advantages—and something that makes this a compelling sale to stakeholders—is a significant cost reduction.
 The price model for AWS's VPS, EC2, is complex and multidimensional.
 Cost is determined by several parameters, including resource size, run time, CPU utilization, etc. At a simple level, it boils down to a VPC instance running 24/7.
-You encur charges the entire time, even if the server is idle.
+You incur charges the entire time, even if the server is idle.

-Serverless functions have a simpler cost structure where price is determined by the number of invocations, run time, and memory use.
-When a serverless function is invoked, you encur a single charge.
-It's a _per request_ model versus a _per hour_ model, like a 'pay-as-you-go' model.
+Serverless functions have a simpler cost structure where the price is determined by the number of invocations, run time, and memory use.
+When a serverless function is invoked, you incur a single charge.
+It's a _per-request_ model versus a _per hour_ model, like a 'pay-as-you-go' model.
 Idle time is basically free.

 There are more benefits (and drawbacks) to the serverless model that I won't cover here.
 For more information, I recommend Mike Roberts' comprehensive [article on serverless architectures](https://www.martinfowler.com/articles/serverless.html).

+In this guide I cover the basics of getting started with serverless functions using Go and AWS.

 ## Go AWS Lambda Workflow

 Several providers support creating serverless functions using Go, including Google, IBM, and AWS.
-I use AWS Lambda (their brandname for FaaS) in this example because we have a lot of existing infrastructure through AWS.
+I use AWS Lambda (their brand name for FaaS) in this example because we have a lot of existing infrastructure through AWS.

 Apart from Go itself, there are several components in the serverless workflow: